Funding for STEM Projects Affected by COVID-19

 14th April 2020

-The Reece Foundation is continuing to support organisations which provide STEM activities to young people and have been affected by the COVID-19 crisis.
+The Reece Foundation continues to provide funding to organisations which deliver STEM activities to young people and have been affected by the COVID-19 crisis.

-Many have quickly adapted by providing fun home learning activities for families, as well as running webinars and offering online support for teachers and students.
+Many have quickly adapted to the challenge by creating home learning activities for families, running webinars and offering online support for teachers and students.

-Life Science Centre, Northumbria University’s NUSTEM, Newcastle University’s STEM Outreach team, and Girlguiding North East are just of few of the Foundation’s local partners that are providing inspiring home learning resources.
+Life Science Centre, Northumbria University’s NUSTEM, Newcastle University’s STEM Outreach team, and Girlguiding North East are just a few of the Foundation’s local partners that are providing brilliant home learning resources.

 The Women in Engineering Society has also brought together a great list of resources for Women in Engineering Day on June 23.